 How Old is My Pullet?

 A pullet is a hen that has not yet come into lay.
 The average age when a pullet starts to lay is about twenty weeks.

-Young pullets (and roosters) look and act like awkward teenagers, they aren’t particularly attractive at this stage and they are usually a bit pushy, but are soon reminded of their lower ‘status’ by the older ladies!
+Young pullets (and roosters) look and act like awkward teenagers.
+They aren’t beautiful at this stage and are usually a bit pushy.
+Still, they are soon reminded of their lower ‘status’ by the older ladies!

-There are some breeds out there that don’t have noticeable combs and small wattles, the Breda fowl for instance, it’s a bit trickier to ‘age’ them but it can be done with careful observation and practice.
+There are some breeds out there that don’t have noticeable combs and small wattles, the Breda fowl, for instance, it’s a bit trickier to ‘age’ them, but you can do it with careful observation and practice.